Keeping the Land

 - Natural and dream worlds are perceived

-- Places are represented
+- Places are known and named

-- Animals and plants are discussed
+- Animals and plants are understood

 - Hunting and other practices are expressed